Skip to content

 backend = await RadicalExecutionBackend(resources, raptor_config)

-Initialize the RadicalExecutionBackend with resources and optional Raptor config.
+Initialize the RadicalExecutionBackend with resources.

 Creates a new Radical Pilot session, initializes task and pilot managers, submits pilots based on resource configuration, and optionally enables Raptor mode for high-throughput computing.